-Meet the team at Baxley, Pratt & Wells
+Meet the team at Baxley, Wells & Benson, P.A.

 Charles B. Baxley

-Charles Baxley joined Baxley, Pratt & Wells law firm in 1977, where he has practiced law ever since.
+Charles Baxley joined Baxley, Wells & Benson law firm in 1977, where he has practiced law ever since.
 Charles’ primary focuses are on Business law, Estate Planning and Estate Administration, though he also practices in various other areas of law.

 When not practicing law, Charles' hobbies include history, travel, aviation, and woodworking.
 He is the editor and publisher of the on-line magazine, Southern Campaigns of the American Revolution, and gives battlefield tours and military staff rides.